Taper Design Fundamentals February 16, 2015 – Posted in: Basics

 - Shorter bellies shoot better and cast faster, but sacrifice accuracy

-Rear taper length determines how smoothly you can cast.
+Rear taper length determines how smoothly the energy is transferred to the belly.

 - Longer rear tapers transmit energy smoothly to the belly for increased distance and control